Data-driven decoding of quantum error correcting codes using graph neural networks: Stabilizer codes and decoding

-The more standard decoders instead are based on the minimum weight perfect matching (MWPM) algorithm~\cite{edmonds1965paths, dennis2002topological, wang2009threshold, PhysRevA.83.020302, fowler2015minimum, Brown2022conservationlaws}.
-Such a decoder aims to find the single, most likely, configuration of single qubit errors consistent with the set of measured stabilizers.
-Detectors are mapped to nodes of a graph with edges that are weighted by the probability of the pair of nodes.
+An alternative type of decoder is based on the minimum weight perfect matching (MWPM) algorithm~\cite{edmonds1965paths, dennis2002topological, wang2009threshold, PhysRevA.83.020302, fowler2015minimum, Brown2022conservationlaws}.
+The objective is to find the single, most likely, configuration of errors consistent with the set of measured stabilizers.
+Detectors are mapped to nodes of a graph with edges that are weighted by the (negative log) probability of the pair of nodes.
 For codes where nodes appear in pairs (such as the repetition or surface code), the most likely error corresponds to pairwise matching such that the total weight of the edges is minimized.
 This algorithm is fast, in practice scaling approximately linearly with the size of the graph (see Figure \ref{fig:scaling}).
 Nevertheless, it has several short-comings that limits accuracy and applicability: 1) Approximate handling of crossing edges (such as coinciding X and Z errors) means that the effective error model is oversimplified.
-2) Except at very low error rates, degeneracies of less likely error configurations are ignored.
+2) Degeneracies of less likely error configurations are ignored.
 3) For models where a single error may give rise to more than two detector events, more sophisticated algorithms are needed~\cite{Delfosse2014ColorCode, Stephens2014, delfosse2017almost, Tuckett2020FaultTolerant, Sahay2022, Berent2023maxsat, Benhemou2023}.
 These shortcomings can be partially addressed by more sophisticated approaches such as counting multiplicity or using belief propagation~\cite{delfosse2014decoding, criger2018multi, Higgott2022beliefmatching, Caune2023BP}, but often at the cost of added computational complexity.
 Other examples of decoder algorithms are based on decoding from small to large scale, such as cellular-automata \cite{herold2015cellular,kubica2018cellular,Miguel2023}, renormalization group \cite{duclos2010fast}, or union-find \cite{delfosse2017almost,PhysRevA.102.012419}.
 The latter, in particular, is very efficient, but at the cost of sub-optimal performance.